 Is it any good?

-Full of pretzel-logic time-travel philosophy and an over-the-top production jammed with effects and action, Terminator Salvation feels less like an addition to the Terminator franchise than an ambling, throat-clearing side-track.
+Terminator Salvation is full of pretzel-logic time-travel philosophy and an over-the-top production jammed with effects and action.
+It feels less like an addition to the Terminator franchise than an ambling, throat-clearing side-track.
 Promised the ultimate war between humanity and machines, we instead get more of the same plot threads the franchise has already served up three times: the dangers of a fractured time-space continuum and the possibility that a robot designed to kill humans might come to know and feel for them.

 Director McG has a firm hand on the big, blow-'em-up action set pieces, but the film founders in the spaces in between.
 Bale's Connor is a loud bore, even while Worthington infuses his thin role with a stiff shot of star power and rugged charisma.
 Terminator Salvation promises the last word in the franchise, but it's just a tale full of sound and fury and special effects, signifying nothing.